termsuite/termsuite.github.io/_documentation/25-corpus.md

 menu: Corpus directory structure
 menu_cat: root
 permalink: /documentation/corpus/
+excerpt: >
+  Documentation on preparing your corpus for TermSuite.
 ---

 Because TermSuite has features like terminology alignment that operate on multilingual corpora, all corpora must satisfy a certain directory structure.